ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

  all processes and their full command lines.
 ```

-**Answer:** Way easier to actually use — color-coded bars per core, you can scroll around with arrow keys instead of typing, and you can kill or renice something directly instead of having to go look up its PID first.
+**Answer:** It's just easier to use - color-coded bars per core, scroll with arrow keys, and you can kill or renice a process directly instead of hunting for its PID first.

-### Q37 — What is nmap, according to the description?
+## Q37 - What is nmap, according to the description?

 Command:
 ```